inrupt/solid-react-sdk/README.md

+# DEPRECATED
+**There is a new version of the [Solid React SDK](https://github.com/inrupt/solid-ui-react) with a new UX that makes it much easier to build Solid React applications.
+Moving forward, support is limited to critical bug fixes and security issues for customers only until 01-Jul-2021, when it will reach its end of life.
+This package is superseded by [@inrupt/solid-ui-react](https://github.com/inrupt/solid-ui-react).**

 # Solid React SDK v1 by Inrupt

-# IMPORTANT
-**There is a new version of the [Solid React SDK](https://github.com/inrupt/solid-ui-react) with a new UX that makes it much easier to build Solid React applications.
-Moving forward, all future feature development will happen on this new project: [solid-ui-react](https://github.com/inrupt/solid-ui-react).**

 ## Introduction